TheGoldenChicken/group16-mlops-project/README.md

-# Group 16: Premise-Hypothesis classification
+# Group 16: Fashion mnist classification

 This is the exam project for course 02476, MLOps.